shaggyjr/AlthmansZscore/README.md

 The Altman Z-Score Analyzer is widely used by analysts, investors, and creditors as a tool for financial risk assessment and decision-making.
 It provides valuable insights into a company's financial health, allowing stakeholders to make informed judgments about its creditworthiness and overall stability.

+his Streamlit-based project utilizes Altman's Z-Score to assess a company's financial health.
+With an intuitive interface, users input financial data, and the app calculates the Z-Score, categorizing the company's risk.
+Streamlit's interactive features enhance user experience, providing a user-friendly tool for quick financial analysis.